 P&I covers the Charterer against any claims that might arise from risks such as death and personal injury, fines or penalties, pollution, wreck removal or stowaways to cover just a few of the ways that a Charterer can find themselves legally liable under a charterparty or bill of lading.

-We can provide a Charterer with up to USD 500 million of cover per vessel.
+We can provide a limit of liability up to

 EXAMPLES OF LIABILITY (P&I) CLAIMS

-Charterer Time Charter Trip Form NYPE Type Cargo Claim Synopsis: This case illustrates Charterer's exposure to an (implied) indemnity claim by Owners who are able to prove a loss as a result of complying with Charterer's orders.
+This case illustrates Charterer's exposure to an (implied) indemnity claim by Owners who are able to prove a loss as a result of complying with Charterer's orders.
 Equally it highlights the need to combat indemnity claims where there is merit to do so.
 This example explains how an Assured is able to rely on the Club and its external legal advisors to assess the need compromise on a shortage claim on the one hand and fight a personal injury claim on the other.
 Legal costs exceed USD 30,000 including indemnity costs received from Owners.
 The Claims Department invests some 20 hours in handling this claim.Read More »

-Charter: Time Charter Trip Form: NYPE Type: Cargo Claim Synopsis: This claim example illustrates the exposure of a time charterer to cargo claims in the first instance when trading with bills of lading on its own form as carriers.
+This claim example illustrates the exposure of a time charterer to cargo claims in the first instance when trading with bills of lading on its own form as carriers.
 With the valuable assistance of Club correspondents and local surveyors, the Club is able to establish that the nature of the damage is salt water ingress through the hatch covers.
 Whilst the Club is forced to settle numerous cargo claims at the port of destination, the threat of a recourse action from Owners pursuant to the terms of the Inter Club Agreement allows the Assured to enter into a good settlement that includes a contribution to costs.
 The Club incurs USD 80,000 in legal and expert fees and computes some 35 hours of management time.Read More »

-Charterer Period Time Charter Form NYPE Type Damage to Hull Claim Synopsis: The quality of bunkers stemmed by the vessel has always been a major concern to Charterers who are commonly required by contract to supply bunkers of a certain specification.
+The quality of bunkers stemmed by the vessel has always been a major concern to Charterers who are commonly required by contract to supply bunkers of a certain specification.
 This example highlights the exposure that a Charterer has to very significant claims for damage to engine caused by the use of off-spec bunkers which will include any detention time for repairs.
 A swift and coordinated team response lead by the claims department is considered critical when handling this type of casualties.
 In this case the immediate attendance of qualified experts and lawyers has been key to the Assured achieving a sensible settlement.Read More »